315+ Telescopes Ranked

 Astrophotography Capabilities

-The Celestron Advanced VX 6” Newtonian telescope is, of course, not ideal for deep-sky astrophotography due to its 1.25”-only focuser, which limits what cameras you can use with it and inhibits the installation of a coma corrector.
-However, with a DSLR/mirrorless APS-C sized or similar small sensor, you can get great deep-sky images of smaller targets where coma can be cropped out, provided you don’t push exposures too long, as this can cause blurred/trailed stars thanks to the limitations of the Advanced VX mount.
+The Celestron Advanced VX 6” Newtonian telescope is, of course, not ideal for deep-sky astrophotography due to its 1.25”-only focuser, which limits what cameras we can use with it and inhibits the installation of a coma corrector.
+However, with a DSLR/mirrorless APS-C sized or similar small sensor, I can get great deep-sky images of smaller targets where coma can be cropped out, provided I don’t push exposures too long, as this can cause blurred/trailed stars thanks to the limitations of the Advanced VX mount.

 Zane Landers